 Looking to head out and take in some of the sights and attractions that make this region famous?
 Snowmass offers a convenient home base to explore everything from exquisite mountain vistas on the Continental Divide to historic ghost towns tucked up high into the mountains.
 Just ten miles from Aspen, Snowmass is centrally located for exploring the entire Roaring Fork Valley.
 Each historic town along this scenic corridor has a unique flavor and plenty of sights to explore in its own right, from hot springs to historic downtowns.

 The Maroon Bells Guided Bus Tours started in 1977 after it was recognized that the beautiful roadside wildflowers were dying and that the overhanging Aspen trees were being choked to death.
 It was then that the problems of automobile air pollution, inconsiderate drivers, and very fragile high altitude mountain terrain had to be addressed.
 The Roaring Fork Transportation Authority worked with the National Forest Service to prevent the complete closure of the road to the Maroon Bells.
-To this end a bus service was initiated during the peak hours and months.
+To this end, a bus service was initiated during the peak hours and months.
 The road was closed to private cars from 7:30am to 5pm with the exception of handicap vehicles and those with 12 passengers or more.
-Since the buses have been in use the trees and flowers have substantially recovered from the damage the heavy car traffic had created and the valley is therefore still available for recreational use.
+Since the bus shuttles have been in use, the trees and flowers have substantially recovered from the damage the heavy car traffic had created and the valley is therefore still available for recreational use.
 We thank you for your cooperation.

 Scenic Gondola Rides